private-octopus/c4/doc/c4-design.md

 The min RTT itself is measured over time.
 We know from deployment of Hystart that delay based algorithms are very sensitive to an underestimation of min RTT, which can be cause for example by delay jitter and ACK compression.
-Instead of simply retraining the minimum of all measurements, we apply filtering.
+Instead of simply retaining the minimum of all measurements, we apply filtering.

 After applying filtering, the detection of congestion by comparing